 Bridgeport is a very small city located in the state of Illinois.
 With a population of 1,734 people and just one neighborhood, Bridgeport is the 595th largest community in Illinois.

-Because occupations involving physical labor dominate the local economy, Bridgeport is generally considered to be a blue-collar town.
-38.55% of the Bridgeport workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Bridgeport, you'll notice that it is more blue-collar than most other communities in America.
+38.55% of Bridgeport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bridgeport is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Bridgeport who work in office and administrative support (13.61%), healthcare (7.95%), and food service (7.83%).

 A relatively large number of people in Bridgeport telecommute to their jobs.
 Overall, about 9.77% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.